International NVC Workshop

 “First call for children — the Power of Dreams”

 Ruhpolding, 10th – 21st October 2016

-My 5th workshop »First call for children – the power of dreams« in October 2016 in Ruhpolding is over.
-Although I am exhausted, I am also very satisfied at the same time because the work with these people just makes so much sense to me.
+My 5th workshop “First call for children — the power of dreams” in October 2016 in Ruhpolding is over.
+Although I am exhausted, at the same time I am very satisfied because the work with these people just makes so much sense to me.

 Some of the participants came for the 5th time to Germany, only four were newcomers.
 For most of them it felt like coming home, already saying hello at the airport, as a big family.